 43. Less Is More

 Do you need some more inspiration for a more corporate branding?
-Check out this design by Stefania Criscuolo that uses a muted colour palette and geometric shapes to brand the business ‘Antomic’.
-Stefania keeps things professional by using small hints of the pattern on most of the applications, just a thin bar or small block to keep things neat and tidy, but still with that dash of colour and patterning now and then.
+Check out this design by Stefania Criscuolo that uses a muted color palette and geometric shapes to brand the business ‘Antomic’.
+Stefania keeps things professional by using small hints of the pattern on most of the applications, just a thin bar or small block to keep things neat and tidy, but still with that dash of color and patterning now and then.
 Keep in mind: you don’t have to flaunt your pattern as a major element in every application, sometimes less really is more.